The Fall of Armie Hammer: Allegations and Aftermath Explored

 "I have a fantasy about having someone prove their love and devotion and tying them up in a public place at night and making their body free use," reads one of the text messages Armie allegedly sent to victim Julia Morrison, an artist.

-Other texts where he claims he's "100 percent a cannibal" are equally jarring and disturbing, making it hard to believe that the Death on the Nile actor laughed along with Timothée Chalamet on The Ellen DeGeneres Show just a few years back.
+Other texts where he claims he's "100 percent a cannibal" are equally jarring and disturbing, making it hard to believe that the actor once laughed along with Timothée Chalamet on The Ellen DeGeneres Show.

 Let's dive into the allegations against Armie Hammer.